Bachelor of Arts Majors

 The Established Departmental and Interdepartmental Majors

 Within the 32 courses required for the Bachelor of Arts degree, a maximum of 12 courses may be taken in a single department.
-However, this 12-course limitation does not apply per se to the following departments: art and art history; classics and ancient Mediterranean studies; English; languages, cultures, and linguistics; sociology and anthropology; or theatre and dance.
-In these departments, the limitation applies to each of the programs in which a major is offered.
+However, this 12-course limit does not apply per se to the following departments: art & art history; classics & ancient Mediterranean studies; English; languages, cultures, & linguistics; sociology & anthropology; or theatre & dance.
+In these departments, the limit applies to each of the programs in which a major is offered.

 In those rare instances in which serious deficiency in a student’s major program occurs, the affected student may submit a petition through the faculty adviser and department chair to the associate dean of the College of Arts & Sciences requesting an exception to the 12-course limit.
 This right of petition is to be exercised only when a serious deficiency develops in a student’s chosen major and after the seriousness of the deficiency has been assessed in the light of the student’s demonstrated pursuit of a broad, liberal education.
 Evidence of such pursuit should include the use of elective courses, which go beyond the minimal requirements, to more fully realize the disciplinary breadth and the broadened perspective objectives (as noted in the discussion of those requirements).
 The petition must be recommended by a faculty adviser and endorsed by the student’s department chair.